eduh/WorldcatRTA/README.md

 In config.php

 Define in [servers] the machines that will act as dev\test.
-It must match php_uname('n')
+It must match php_uname('n').
+If nothing matches your machine it will default to the [production] section.

-Define in corresponding section
+Define in corresponding server section

 -Log (defaults to /tmp)